|Date:||Wednesday, 14 to Friday, 16 June 2017|

-The conference brought together national academies of sciences and arts, rectors’ conferences, research organisations and distinguished scientists and science managers invited ad personam, from 13 participating countries of the Western Balkans Process.
+The conference brought together national academies of sciences and arts, rectors’ conferences, research organisations and distinguished scientists and science managers invited ad personam, from 13 participating countries of the Berlin Process Western Balkans.
 The programme also featured a dialogue with the Paris-based embassies of the involved countries and a discussion panel with high-level representatives of the European Commission and the French and Italian Governments.

 Building on the work of the past three years, the conference focused on two topics: